rfzanetti/switch-stonks/README.md

-# Switch Stonks (temporary name)
+# Switch Stonks

-This project will extract Nintendo Switch game prices for every available country shop.
+This project aims to track Nintendo Switch game prices for every available country shop and make it available via REST API.

-# Current stage

-In this moment, the developed code will extract all game prices for the brazilian shop.